tj-commits/immediate-error/README.md

 # Immediate-error

-This is a utility to throw an error
+This is a utility to throw an error.

 ```javascript